monome/docs/norns/play.md

   - folders end with `/`, without a duration
   - clips end with their filetype (eg. `.wav`) and a duration
   - want to import more clips into your norns? see [**wifi + files**](/docs/norns/wifi-files).
+- turn **E3** clockwise to preview a highlighted file. turn **E3** counter-clockwise to stop the preview.
+- press **K3** to load the clip

+*nb.
 PLAY expects 48khz files (both stereo and mono supported).
-WAV, AIFF, FLAC and other uncompressed header / sample formats supported by libsndfile will all work (including RAW).
+WAV, AIFF, FLAC and other uncompressed header / sample formats supported by libsndfile will all work (including RAW).*

 **start/stop loop**